HugoDaniel/hugodaniel.com/content/posts/2025-01-12-boredom-another-js-framework.md

 A small caveat about component JS code being imported dynamically is that it makes it hard to have a bundler or anything non-standard at that point.
-If you need to make use of such tech and/or import packages that are not immediately available through a valid standard URL then it is best to make us of it before laying the UI components.
+If you need to make use of such tech and/or import packages that are not immediately available through a valid standard URL then it is best to make use of it before laying the UI components.

 ### Conclusion